jaiswaladi246/30-Days-Of-DevOps/DAY-1.md

 In this scenario, CD is implemented as follows:

-1. Version Control: The development team uses a version control system like Git to manage their source code.
+1. `Version Control`: The development team uses a version control system like Git to manage their source code.
 They create different branches for features, bug fixes, and releases.
-2. Automated Build: Whenever a developer completes a feature or a bug fix, they merge their changes into the main development branch.
+2. `Automated Build`: Whenever a developer completes a feature or a bug fix, they merge their changes into the main development branch.
 The source code is then automatically built using a build automation tool like Jenkins.
-3. Continuous Integration: Once the code is successfully built, it is automatically integrated with the existing codebase.
+3. `Continuous Integration`: Once the code is successfully built, it is automatically integrated with the existing codebase.
 Automated tests are triggered to ensure that the new changes haven't introduced any regressions or issues.
-4. Artifact Repository: After successful integration and passing the tests, the build artifacts (e.g., compiled binaries, libraries) are stored in an artifact repository such as JFrog Artifactory.
+4. `Artifact Repository`: After successful integration and passing the tests, the build artifacts (e.g., compiled binaries, libraries) are stored in an artifact repository such as JFrog Artifactory.
 5. Deployment Pipeline: The deployment pipeline is set up to automatically deploy the built artifacts to